 “To reach my goal to become a P&R Director and compete in the ultra-competitive recruitment process, I needed every edge possible.
 Directors School helped me gain that edge.
 It provided me basic knowledge and tools to use, demonstrated to the hiring City Manager that I was dedicated to the industry and gave me the confidence to share my skills at the highest level.
 If it’s your desire to become a P&R Director, you should be at this school.” --former participant

 “My favorite aspect of the Directors School is [the] ability to network and share with some awesome people.
 'D School' is a special place.” --former participant

 “I am very impressed with the NRPA Directors School.
 Although the program was intense it was worth every moment.” --former participant

 “The expertise offered during Directors School is exceptional and the networking opportunity is invaluable.” --former participant

 Future Directors School Dates

-- August 28 to September 1, 2016
+- August 27 to September 1, 2017

 For more information about the program content, contact customer service at email@example.com

 For more information on registration and other details, contact Oglebay Resort and Conference Center at firstname.lastname@example.org

 The three sponsoring organizations of this event are: The Oglebay National Training Center, National Recreation and Park Association, and The Department of Parks, Recreation and Tourism Management at North Carolina State University.